qentinelqi/qweb/CONTRIBUTING.md

 #### Install dependencies

-Install pre-commit hook which automatically performs type checking, and linting on each commit by issuing command:
+Install pre-commit hook which automatically performs type checking, linting and autoformatting on each commit by issuing command:

 ```bash
 pre-commit install